-EMC Declared to Directive 2014/30/EU of the European Parliament and of the Council of electromagnetic compatibility (EMC)

-Directive: 26 February 2014 on the harmonization of the laws of the Member States relating to certain voltage limits.

-Low Voltage Directive 2014/35/EU on the harmonization of the laws of the Member States relating
+EMC Directive: Declared to Directive 2014/30/EU of the European Parliament and of the Council of 26 February 2014 on the harmonization of the laws of the Member States relating to electromagnetic compatibility (EMC) Low Voltage Directive: Directive 2014/35/EU on the harmonization of the laws of the Member States relating to the making available on the market of electrical equipment designed for use within certain voltage limits.

-Directive: to the making available on the market of electrical equipment designed for use within substances in electrical and electronic equipment.
+RoHS Declared to 2011/65/EU COUNCIL DIRECTIVE of the European Parliament and of Directive: the Council of 8 June 2011 on the restriction of the use of certain hazardous substances in electrical and electronic equipment.
 Includes amendment to Annex II per Delegated Directive 2015/863/EU.
 Exemption in use: 6(c), 7(a), 7(c)-I